 Drug delivery devices to deliver asthma medication, which are integral to the product, and approved by the Administrator.

-Erectile dysfunction drugs, limited to a maximum eligible expense of $500 annually.
+Erectile dysfunction drugs, limited to a maximum eligible expense of $500 per calendar year.

 Injectable drugs, including allergy serums administered by injection.

 Life-sustaining drugs that may not legally require a prescription and are identified in Schedule VII of the Plan Document.

 Drugs that legally require a prescription and are identified in the Monographs section of the current Compendium of Pharmaceuticals and Specialities as a narcotic, controlled drug, or requiring a prescription, except for those specified in the General Exclusions and Limitations.

 Replacement therapeutic nutrients prescribed by an accredited medical specialist for the treatment of an injury or disease excluding allergies or aesthetic ailments, to support the life of the participant.

 Smoking cessation aids (prescribed by a physician and dispensed by a pharmacist), to a lifetime maximum of $2,000 per participant.

 If $1,000 for smoking cessation drugs was incurred before July 1, 2023, an additional $1,000 can be claimed for smoking cessation drugs incurred on or after July 1, 2023.